bcgov/nr-rfc-grib-copy/readme.md

 # Overview

-Reworking of an existing process.
-Existing process is deployed on prem using bat files / wget / windows scheduler to download CMC data.
+Re-worked an existing process that previously ran on prem via windows scheduler using a wget command to retrieve the original data.
 Problems with the current process include:

 * is configured to run on prem and is not scaleable
 * takes a while to download and process all the data
 * schedule does not always align with the availability of data
+* is not robust, fails if a network hickup occurs.

 This repo represents the evolution of this process, and will eventually be used to create an event driven data pipeline that will be triggered by the federal